jdvelasq/hardPredictions/docs/index.rst

 MIT license
 ===============================================================================

-Copyright (c) 2018 Juan David Velásquez-Henao, Maria Alejandra Arango-Gonzalez
+Copyright (c) 2018 Juan David Velásquez-Henao, María Alejandra Arango-González

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal